parryc/thevoid/templates/leflan/language_georgian.md

 # Adjectives

+Adjectives generally precede the noun in Georgian (`დიდი ტყე:a big tree`).
+As might be expected for a language with a case system, adjectives in Georgian decline, both when standalone (following normal case rules) and when paired with a noun.

-Adjectives can be divided between consonant-final and vowel-final adjectives.
-Vowel-final is any adjective ending in ა, ე, უ, ო.
-Consonant-final is anything else (including -ი, such as `დიდი:big`).
-When paired with a noun, vowel-final adjectives do not decline, whereas consonant-final will decline in ERG and VOC cases, and will drop -ი in DAT and ADV.<cite>[Kurtsikidze 53](#kurtsikidze)</cite> See, for example, examples of "at a time", where the final ი in the time is dropped.
+When paired with a noun, adjectives can be divided between those ending in -ი and those not (also known as consonant-final and vowel-final adjectives<cite>[Kurtsikidze 53](#kurtsikidze)</cite>).
+Those ending in -ი will decline like a noun in ERG and VOC cases, and will drop -ი in DAT and ADV.
+See, for example, examples of "at a time" below, where the final ი in the time is dropped.
+All other adjective types will not decline when paired with a noun.

 ## National Adjectives